| | Head Injury |

 Advantages of regional

-1. Superior neurologic monitoring associated with an
+anesthesia include the following: 1.
+Superior neurologic monitoring associated with an

 awake patient